mkclev3/machines-that-think/README.md

 - calvin says please use an octothorp in a markdown file idk what those words mean

 __markdown text__ why isnt this bolding

+    import numpy as np
+    from PIL import Image as im

     base = [[white for i in range(100)] for j in range(100)] near_center = lambda x, y : dist(x-50,y-50) < 50
     add_circ(base, yellow, near_center)